wzgrx/VideoX-Fun/scripts/cogvideox_fun/README_TRAIN_LORA.md

     - These resolutions combined with their corresponding lengths allow the model to generate videos of different sizes.
 - `train_mode` is used to specify the training mode, which can be either normal or i2v.
 Since CogVideoX-Fun uses the inpaint model to achieve image-to-video generation, the default is set to inpaint mode.
 If you only wish to achieve text-to-video generation, you can remove this line, and it will default to the text-to-video mode.
 - `resume_from_checkpoint` is used to set the training should be resumed from a previous checkpoint.
 Use a path or `"latest"` to automatically select the last available checkpoint.
+- `target_name` represents the components/modules to which LoRA will be applied, separated by commas.
+- `use_peft_lora` indicates whether to use the PEFT module for adding LoRA.
+Using this module will be more memory-efficient.
+- `rank` means the dimension of the LoRA update matrices.
+- `network_alpha` means the scale of the LoRA update matrices.

 CogVideoX-Fun without deepspeed: